 As a general rule, the branch office is a concept that is available under the European Union’s legislation and which tends to define a permanent place of business, with the main characteristic being that the respective business is an extension of the parent company on a foreign market.
 Furthermore, the branch office is not considered a legal entity, since it is subordinated to a business form, namely the parent company, that has already been incorporated in a given jurisdiction.

-What are the required documents for setting up a branch in Ireland?
+What are the required documents for setting up a branch in Ireland in 2021?

-When opting for company registration in Ireland through a branch office, special requirements have to be completed, following the applicable legislation.
+When opting for company registration in Ireland through a branch office in 2021, special requirements have to be completed, following the applicable legislation.
 In this sense, the investors will need to provide a set of documents, which will further on be registered with the local authorities and our team of representatives in company formation in Ireland can assist on drafting the following:

 •a F12 registration form for companies in the European Union (EU), or a F13 registration form for companies in non-EU countries;